Search for anything...

 Features

-• Quick & Easy Dessert: This automatic ice cream machine makes up to 1.28 quarts of fresh and delicious homemade ice cream per batch; Add fruit, nuts, syrups and more to make fully customized frozen treats from the comfort of home
+• Award-Winning Ice Cream Maker: Recognized by Good Housekeeping as a 2024 "Best Kitchen Gear Awards" winner, this automatic ice cream machine makes up to 1.28 quarts of ice cream per batch; Add fruit, nuts, and syrups to enjoy customized frozen treats

-• Convenient Continuous Use: This homemade ice cream maker features a powerful built-in compressor freezer that allows for continuous use without the inconvenience of having to pre-freeze the removable stainless bowl; BPA-free churn blade also included
+• Convenient Continuous Use: This homemade ice cream maker features a powerful built-in compressor freezer that allows for continuous use without the inconvenience of having to pre-freeze the removable bowl; BPA-free churn blade also included

-• Premium Features: Unlike other ice cream makers, the Whynter ice cream maker with compressor freezer features an extended cooling function that prevents ice cream from melting and a motor protection function that protects against overheating and damage
+• Premium Features: Unlike other ice cream makers, the Whynter ice cream maker with compressor freezer features an extended cooling function that prevents ice cream from melting and a motor protection function that protects against overheating / damage

 Description

 Take on dessert making like never before!
 Make delicious homemade ice cream that you can fully customize to taste with the Whynter ICM-128BPS 1.28 Quart Upright Automatic Compressor Ice Cream Maker.
 Incredibly easy to use, you can create delicious ice cream, rich creamy gelato and sorbet all in the comfort of your own home.
 Ideal for entertaining, this high-capacity unit makes up to 1.28 quarts of your favorite frozen dessert in a single batch.
 Designed with an upright, small footprint profile, this space efficient ice cream maker also fits easily on any countertop.
 Our full-featured ice cream maker offers premium functions not available in budget ice cream makers.
 A powerful built- in compressor freezer allows for continuous use without the inconvenience of having to pre-freeze the mixing bowl.
 Not only is it so much easier, it also tastes a whole lot better.
 The Whynter ICM-128BPS features an Extended Cooling function that prevents the mixture from melting and a Motor Protection function that stops the motor from churning to prevent overheating or damage to the motor when the mixture becomes solid.
 The sleek stainless steel exterior and soft-touch LCD control panel will accent any kitchen counter.
 Never again wait hours or sacrifice valuable freezer space in order to make your favorite frozen dessert.
-An electronic timer and ice cream scoop are included.
+Removable stainless bowl, BPA free churn blade and Ice cream scoop included.

 Brand: Whynter